vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/manage.rst

 vendor.
 Vendor bills record payables as they arrive from vendors, and can include amounts owed for the goods and/or services purchased, sales taxes, freight and delivery charges, and more.

-In Odoo, a vendor bill can be created at different points in the purchasing process, depending on the *bill control* policy chosen in the *Purchase* app settings.
+In Leansoft, a vendor bill can be created at different points in the purchasing process, depending on the *bill control* policy chosen in the *Purchase* app settings.

 Bill control policies